splendidissimemendax/bumblebee/README.md

 A JS-based framework for building a site, based on the [Zonelots framework](https://codeberg.org/01bbl/Zonelots) (itself based off [Zonelets](https://zonelets.net/), with added tagging functionality).
 This is primarily a personal project (it's what I use on my own site) and is thus fairly idiosyncratic, but I wanted to make it available in case anyone else might find it useful.

+If you want to see how it looks straight out of the box, I have a demo page [here](https://bumblebee-framework.netlify.app/).

 ## differences

 ### from Zonelets (via Zonelots)